isw-kudos/huddo-docs/docs/boards/howto/attaching-files.md

 ### Attaching a File to a Card

+Once you have opened your desired card, you can drag&drop a file to upload it, otherwise you can use the UI by:

-Open your desired card, click the `Links and Attachments`
+Clicking the `Links and Attachments`
 ![](/assets/boards/attaching1.png)

 In the menu that appears, choose `Upload to this board.`